passcod/zarc/SPEC.md

 _Non-zero unsigned integer._ **Mandatory.**

-The number of editions in a file is technically unlimited, but SHOULD be restricted to 65535 or less.
+The number of editions in a file is technically unlimited, but as of this version MUST be less than 65536.
 For practical purposes implementations SHOULD warn when creating more than 1000 editions, and MAY set that limit lower.

 Creating an edition involves incrementing the edition number, so the latest edition of the file is `max(edition list)`.

-This is used in Frame and File types as the `Edition Added` field.
+This is used in Frame and File types as the `Edition` field.

 #### Key `1`: Public Key